GaiaNet-AI/docs/docs/knowledge-bases/web-tool.md

 ## Segment your text file

 First, copy unformatted text into a txt file.
-Then follow the two rules to chunk your content, ie putting similar content together.
+Then follow the two rules to chunk your content, i.e. putting similar content together.

 - Each title and related content are a chunk.
-There is no blank lines in one chunk.
+There are no blank lines in one chunk.
 - Use a blank line to recognize different chunks.

 After that, save it as a txt file.